DawnVespero/TheBlackSunLodge/Releases/Scatology.md

 ### Versions

 - Original release, 1984, LP-only: On the first pressing of this version, all 3000 copies have a postcard stuck over the central logo depicting the framed eponymous cover art for the [[Releases/The Anal Staircase|Anal Staircase]] EP.
-On the second pressing, a random selection of the 2000 copies have a different postcard attached, depicting another photograph referred to as “*Sexual Architecture*”.
+On the second pressing, a random selection of the 2000 copies have a different postcard attached, depicting another photograph referred to as “*Sexual Cathedral*”.[^8]
 - [[Scatology (1988 CD Version)]]: This version is distinguished by new cover art and contains the additional tracks, “*[[Restless Day]]*”, “*[[Aqua Regis]]*” and “*[[Tainted Love]]*”, the first originally from the 1985 compilation *[Devastate to Liberate](https://www.discogs.com/master/21583-Various-Devastate-To-Liberate)*, the other two from the [[Panic ∕ Tainted Love]] single.
 - 2001 CD Remaster: First of two remastered albums released in 2001, alongside [[Horse Rotorvator]].
 Both albums were remastered by [[Thighpaulsandra]].
 These remasters were created due to a dispute over unpaid royalties for the albums Coil released through [[Some Bizzare Records]].
 This version features new cover art, but is otherwise identical in content.
 ![[Scatology (1984 Vinyl) Cover.jpg|200]] ![[Scatology (1988 CD Version) Cover.jpg|200]] ![[Scatology (2001 Remaster) Cover.jpg|200]]